 STAGE ONE

 The complaint will be acknowledged by the Chief Executive (or President in circumstances outlined in point 5) and will be discussed with the Honorary Officers within one week of receipt of complaint.
 The complainant will be advised that the process will entail making a copy of the complaint available to the Chair of the Committee/Group concerned so they have an opportunity to review the complaint accordingly.
-NB: If the complaint is about one of the Honorary Officers, the two other Officers will be asked to assist.
+NB: If the complaint is about one of the Honorary Officers, or the President the two other Officers will be asked to assist.

 The nature of the initial discussion is to assess: